saikumar100/TopTrendingTweetsCommandLine/README.md

  ##### Please enter i/p tweet :
  ##### {goes on...}

- Inorder to exit from the application, press [cntrl + c]
+ Inorder to exit from the application, press [ctrl + c]

  ### Improvements In future: